11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 One manufacturer of hammers uses one size hammer barrel and places different sized rams inside.
 This hammer barrel height has been increased on newer model hammers (ie: Serial Number 911203 and after).
 Therefore, the MKT "DE" series hammers need to be field verified for ram weight.
 A check is accomplished by having the contractor stand the hammer upright (in the driving position) and measuring down from top of the barrel to top of the ram.
 Verify the ram weight shown on the Hammer Data sheet based on the hammer name and serial number as follows:

 good check for size of diesel hammer is provided in Specification Appendix

 Design pile length is a calculated value based on design bearing and soil conditions.
 One factor which enters into the calculation is the potential for scour.
 Obviously, any soil which is eroded during a flood event represents a loss in bearing capacity and foundation stability.
 A second factor which enters into the calculation is the pile resistance to uplift.
 For these reasons "full penetration" is extremely important.

 A depth of expected scour is typically shown on the Bridge Situation sheet in the plans.
 In general, streams with large drainage areas and sand or gravel stream beds are quite susceptible to scour while streams with small drainage areas and heavy clay stream beds are less susceptible to scour.

-When doubt exists concerning the amount of probable scour or minimum pile penetration required, the Office of Construction should be consulted.
+When doubt exists concerning the amount of probable scour or minimum pile penetration required, the Office of Construction and Materials should be consulted.
 If greater penetration is required, it will be achieved either by boring holes to receive the piles or by jetting.
 If penetration achieved is satisfactory, piles will be cut off.

 B. Practical Refusal